 The Office of Indian Alcohol and Substance Abuse and its federal partners provide tribes with prevention and treatment resources as required by the Tribal Law and Order Act.

-The SAMHSA Regional Administrators are a part of SAMHSA’s leadership team and work to advance SAMHSA’s mission and improve the delivery of behavioral health services in each of the 10 HHS Regions.
+The SAMHSA Regional Directors are a part of SAMHSA’s leadership team and work to advance SAMHSA’s mission and improve the delivery of behavioral health services in each of the 10 HHS Regions.

 Indian Health Service

 Indian Health Service (IHS) Division of Behavioral Health serves as the primary source of national advocacy, policy development, management, and administration of behavioral health, alcohol and substance use, and family violence prevention programs.
 Working in partnership with tribes, tribal organizations, and urban Indian health organizations, the Division coordinates national efforts to share knowledge and build capacity through the development and implementation of evidence- and practice-based interventions and cultural-based practices in Indian Country.

 Tribal Epidemiology Centers serve American Indian and Alaska Native tribal and urban communities by managing public health information systems, investigating diseases of concern, managing disease prevention and control programs, responding to public health emergencies, and coordinating these activities with other public health authorities.

 The American Indian and Alaska Native National Suicide Prevention Strategic Plan is a national initiative to address suicide prevention based on fostering collaborations across tribes, tribal organizations, urban Indian organizations, and the entire Indian Health System.
 This site is designed to highlight existing resources to support suicide prevention efforts, strengthen protective factors, and help communities and individuals begin to recover from the grief caused by suicide.